 In July 1921, Mabbs was one of the speakers at a ‘Peace with Ireland’ demonstration, ‘convened by British women’ to call for ‘the immediate cessation of strife and warfare between England and Ireland,’ and ‘the establishment of peace and concord’.
 The Union of Ethical Societies carried a banner in the procession from Embankment to Trafalgar Square.

 In 1939, Mabbs was employed as a ‘cooking instructress’ at Burnham Westgate Hall in Norfolk, which had been donated by its owner to the Royal British Legion as a residential house where women were trained to enter domestic service.
 She died in Essex in 1953.
+Her obituary in News and Notes, the Ethical Union’s newsletter, read:

 Like a number of other women active in the early humanist movement, Bessie Mabbs thrived within the social, intellectual, and reformist climate of the ethical societies.
-As a successful teacher and school principal, she applied her progressive values in work as well as in wider activism, and typifies the freethinking and socially conscious woman who found a home in the Ethical movement.
+As a successful teacher and school principal, she applied her progressive values in work as well as in wider activism, and typified the freethinking and socially conscious woman who found a home in the Ethical movement.